composer/composer/doc/05-repositories.md

 want to learn why.

-When resolving dependencies, packages are looked up from repositories from top to bottom, and by default as soon as a package is found in one Composer stops looking in other repositories.
+When resolving dependencies, packages are looked up from repositories from top to bottom, and by default, as soon as a package is found in one, Composer stops looking in other repositories.
 Read the [repository priorities](articles/repository-priorities.md) article for more details and to see how to change this behavior.